I am a Filipino currently residing in the Philippines. I enjoy writing articles relating to travel, tech and photography.

 Marcos Museum and Mausoleum is located in Batac City, Ilocos Norte, just a 30-minute ride from Laoag City.
 The museum can easily be found, as it is near the bridge where all the public buses stop.

 - The museum houses memorabilia of the late President Marcos.
 It is incredibly well-organized, making it a very enjoyable experience for visitors to learn about his life.
 The entrance fee is P50 per person while children under the age of four are free.

 - The mausoleum is on the other side of the museum and it houses the body of the late president.
 Picture taking is prohibited inside here.
 Upon entering the mausoleum, one will also hear Gregorian sounds.
 There is no entrance fee to visit this part.

 9. Juan Luna Shrine

-The Juan Luna shrine is situated in Badoc, Ilocos Norte and houses the famous Luna family's memorabilia.
-This includes Juan Luna's paintings, namely his masterpiece, the Spolarium.
+The Juan Luna Shrine is situated in Badoc, Ilocos Norte and houses the famous Luna family's memorabilia.
+This includes Juan Luna's paintings, namely his masterpiece, the Spoliarium.

 10. Bacarra Domeless Tower